 Ernesto Tomasini was born artistically, aged 16, as an "exotic turn", in a smoky club by the port of his hometown of Palermo.
-After his first steps in legitimate theatre in Rome, with movie star Duilio Del Prete, TV comedian Nino Frassica and a brief but formative experience with the Dario Fò family, he moved to London.
+After his first steps in legitimate theatre in Rome, with actor Duilio Del Prete and a brief but formative experience with the Dario Fò family, he moved to London.
 Here he played lead roles with experimental theatre companies (Lindsay Kemp), in Off-West End productions (Blind Summit's "Mr China's Son") and on the West End ("Chicago - The Musical").
 He went on to create his own shows to critical acclaim, giving birth to a cult following (see the SHOWS page on this site).
-He has performed in thirteen different nations, from Mexico to Denmark and from Portugal to India.
-Throughout the years he never abandoned the cabaret world and even today makes very sporadic cameos at various events (like the Alternative Miss Liverpool 2011, alongside David Hoyle, Fenella Fielding and Andrew Logan).
+He has performed in thirteen different nations, from Denmark to Portugal and from Mexico to India.
+Throughout the years he never abandoned the cabaret scene and even today makes very sporadic appearances at various events (like the Alternative Miss Liverpool 2011, alongside David Hoyle, Fenella Fielding and Andrew Logan).
 His collaborations with Ron Athey, Stephen Montague and the Resonance Radio Orchestra are among his more recent forays into performance art.
-His charity work is extensive and includes fundraisers like Franko B's Untouchable series, in January 2013.
-On radio he has sung and acted on all the BBC stations, Classic FM and on national channels around the world (most notably in Spain, Greece and New Zealand).
-As film and TV actor he was cast in major projects for the BBC and Universal Pictures, by directors like Alfonso Cuarón and Pete Hewitt.
-As voiceover artist he has worked for Oscar winners James Ivory, Ridley Scott, Kevin Spacey and Hollywood great Rob Marshall.
-A sought-after lecturer on theatre history and techniques, he has given master-classes to students in drama schools in UK and Spain.
+His charity work is extensive and includes fundraisers like Franko B's 2013 Untouchable series.